datmo/datmo/README.md

 ### Opening a workspace

-After getting your environment setup, most developers want to open what we call a workspace (IDE or Notebook programming environment)
+After getting your environment setup, most data scientists want to open what we call a workspace (IDE or Notebook programming environment)

 <p align="center">
     One example is shown below, for quickly opening a Jupyter Notebook and showing the import of TensorFlow working as intended.